stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 I am so tempted to purchase an annual subscription!
 If you like your paper products to have personality, look no further than Field Notes.
 They've even teamed with [other brands][14] to create customized products.

-Did I mention that these note books are friendly?
+Did I mention that these memo books are friendly?
 The minute you remove them from their cellophane wrapping, you are greeted as shown in the image below:

 ![][image-8]